nagvbt/nagvbt.github.io/blog/2011-09-03-console-application-event-handling.md

 ---
-title: "Console Application Event Handling"
-date: "2011-09-03"
-categories:
-  - "c-cpp-mfc-vcpp"
-tags:
+tags: ["MFC"]
-  - "MFC"
 ---

+# Console Application Event Handling

 Using **SetConsoleCtrlHandler** we can Add an application-defined HandlerRoutine function say myConsoleHandler.